ArmstrongLiwox/DevOps-CI-CD-Pipeline-using-AWS-and-K8S/README.md

 ## **Project Summary**

 ![project architecture](images/project.png)
+---
+The image above defines the architecture of this project.
+So lets explain it.
 First of all, we will use Terraform to create the instance for Jenkins, and all the packages we will install in that instance using Terraform itself.
 In our CI/CD pipeline, if a user makes any change on the GitHub